slhs1121505/Fight_detection_system/README_EN.md

 ---

-*README_EN.md generated with assistance from Claude Sonnet 4*
+*README_EN.md generated with assistance from Claude Sonnet 4, modified by Yu-Ting Zhao*